opensourcefeed/opensourcefeed.github.io/distribution-ubuntumate.md

   Solus project is introducing a brisk menu in collaboration with Ubuntu MATE : "http://www.open-source-feed.com/2016/12/solus-project-is-introducing-brisk-menu.html"
 ---

-**Ubuntu MATE** is one of the popular official community flavor of Ubuntu featuring [MATE Desktop](http://theopensourcefeed.com/desktop/mate).
+**Ubuntu MATE** is a community of Ubuntu featuring [MATE Desktop](http://theopensourcefeed.com/desktop/mate).
 The project delivers a modern yet traditional looking and productive desktop experience to the users.

 Ubuntu MATE retains the classical Ubuntu experience with MATE Desktop, a successor of GNOME 2.x, which was used in earlier versions of Ubuntu.

 The Ubuntu MATE project was started as an unofficial derivative of Ubuntu, beginning from Ubuntu 14.10, a 14.04 LTS released shortly.
-By February 2015, Ubuntu MATE gained the official Ubuntu flavour status.
+By February 2015, Ubuntu MATE gained the official Ubuntu flavor status.

 Comparing to other flavors of Ubuntu, Ubuntu MATE supports a wider range of platforms.
-In addition to IA-32 and x86-64 which were the initial supported platforms, Ubuntu MATE also supports PowerPC and ARMv7 (on the Raspberry Pi 2 and 3).
+In addition to IA-32 and x86-64 which were the initially supported platforms, Ubuntu MATE also supports PowerPC and ARMv7 (on the Raspberry Pi 2 and 3).